-Stephen L. Johnson, age 66, Director of the Company since 2010
+Stephen L. Johnson, age 67, Director of the Company since 2010

 Mr. Johnson is the President and Chief Executive Officer of Stephen L. Johnson and Associates Strategic Consulting, LLC ("Johnson and Associates"), a strategic provider of business, research and financial management and consulting services formed in 2009.
 Prior to forming Johnson and Associates, Mr. Johnson worked for the U.S. Environmental Protection Agency for 30 years, where he became the first career employee and scientist to serve as Administrator, a position he held from January 2005 through January 2009.
-Mr. Johnson serves as a Director of Frederick Memorial Hospital and a Trustee of Taylor University.
+Mr. Johnson serves as a Director of Frederick Memorial Hospital and as a Trustee of Taylor University.

 As President and Chief Executive Officer of Johnson and Associates and the former Administrator of the U.S. Environmental Protection Agency, as well as a lifelong scientist, Mr. Johnson brings considerable leadership and innovation and technology experience to the Board.
-His appointment also filled a need for both regulatory and environmental expertise that was identified by the Nominating Committee.
+He also fills a need for both regulatory and environmental expertise on the Board as identified by the Governance Committee.

-Committee Memberships: Nominating (Chair); Compensation; Innovation and Technology
+Committee Memberships: Governance (Chair); Compensation; Innovation and Technology

-Katherine Hagedorn Littlefield, age 62, Director of the Company since 2000
+Katherine Hagedorn Littlefield, age 63, Director of the Company since 2000

 Ms. Littlefield is a general partner of the Hagedorn Partnership, L.P.
 She also serves on the board for the Hagedorn Family Foundation, Inc., a charitable organization.
 She is the sister of James Hagedorn, the Company's CEO and Chairman of the Board.
+Ms. Littlefield is a member of the Board of Trustees at Delaware Valley University.

 As a general partner and former Chair of the Hagedorn Partnership, L.P., the Company's largest shareholder, Ms. Littlefield brings a strong shareholder voice to the boardroom.
-She also has significant innovation and technology experience, having served on the Company's Innovation and Technology Committee since December 2014 as well as from May 2004 until January 2014.
-Prior to that, she served on the Innovation and Marketing Committee from its formation in January 2014 until December 2014 when it was retired, as well as on the Innovation Advisory Board (formerly known as the Scientific Advisory Board and the Innovation and Technology Advisory Board) from its formation in 2001 until January 2014 when it was retired.
+She also has significant innovation and technology experience, having served on the Company's Innovation and Technology Committee (and its predecessors) since May 2004, as well as on the Innovation Advisory Board from its formation in 2001 until January 2014 when it was retired.